-As demonstrated by the MDGs and other multilateral conventions, sub-national governments (SNGs) and other non-state actors (NSAs) are key agents to achieve both national and international development goals.
+As demonstrated by the MDGs and other multilateral conventions, sub-national governments (SNGs) and other non-state actors (NSAs) are key agents to achieve both national and international

-While current GHG mitigation pledges by national governments may not be sufficient to limit the global average temperature increase 1.5°- 2°C above pre-industrial levels- improving the coordination and
+While current GHG mitigation pledges by national governments may not be sufficient to limit the global average temperature increase 1.5°- 2°C above pre-industrial levels- improving the coordination and vertical integration of climate actions can undoubtedly help enhance initiatives and scale up new efforts to bring untapped mitigation potential to fruition.

-At the local level, the vertical integration of policies and initiatives can help sub-national access to financing and other resources needed for accelerated low emission climate resilient development-e.g. financing transformative urban infrastructure projects.
+At the local level, the vertical integration of policies and initiatives can help sub-national access to financing and other resources needed for accelerated low emission climate resilient development e.g. financing transformative urban infrastructure projects.
 The multi-level coordination of climate actions is also a unique opportunity to capture additional co-benefits and improve synergies with concurrent national and international development priorities.